erich666/McUsd/unit_tests/cubes_r_normals/README.md

 If you're really on top of it, you'll notice that the length of this normal is actually 0.838 - it should be 1.0, a normalized normal.
 I'm not sure why this is.
 My guess is that the tool does not properly normalize the normals.
 Shortened normals can cause the bumps rendered to dim, unless the renderer normalizes the texture's normal (unlikely, in my experience).
 TODO: to make this a "real" unit test, normal textures should be renormalized (also good: test for any negative Z values.
 These should never be 127 or lower).

 Update: Aha!
 The problem is that there are two ways to scale the Z value, (-1 to +1) to keep it similar to X and Y, and (0 to 1), to maximize the Z precision.
-Tools such as the [NVIDIA Texture Tools Exporter](https://developer.nvidia.com/nvidia-texture-tools-exporter) use the latter.
+(Note: Tools such as the [NVIDIA Texture Tools Exporter](https://developer.nvidia.com/nvidia-texture-tools-exporter) use the latter - this turns out to be a bug that will be fixed.
+If you use this tool, set the Image Type to "Normal Map : Object Space" and the normals will then be -1 to 1 on all axes.)

 If you go through the conversion with Z ranging from 0 to 1:

     (233,127,142); divide that by 255 to get to the range 0.0 to 1.0:
     (0.914,0.498,0.557); multiply by scale (2,2,1) - don't scale Z: